RawanAlsaedi/COVID-19-Analysis/README.md

 ## Results:

-Here are some examples of visualizations that illustrate key findings from the COVID-19 analysis.
+Below are visualizations that highlight key findings from the COVID-19 analysis.

 ## Total Confirmed Cases Over Time